gitana/alpaca/site/index.md

 You can freely <a href="https://github.com/gitana/alpaca" target="_blank">fork Alpaca</a> by visiting the
 <a href="https://github.com/gitana/alpaca" target="_blank">Alpaca project at GitHub</a>.

-## Is Alpaca supported?

-Yes, Alpaca is supported if you <a href="support.html">sign up for a support contract with Cloud CMS</a>.
-We have engineers who offer consulting services, technical support and training.

-<a href="https://www.cloudcms.com" target="_blank">Cloud CMS</a> sponsors Alpaca and is ready to work with you to support your live engagements.
-<a href="support.html">Let us know how we can help</a>!

-If you don't want production support, the project is open source and has an active community.
-Check out our
-<a href="contribute.html">contribution</a> page to learn how you can <a href="contribute.html">get involved</a>

 ## How do I get started?